 - Resize / Reposition Card Pop-up

-Add a card on the board to indicate tasks, and then move it to the next column as you complete your part of work.
-To quickly add a card, right-click anywhere in the column (i.e. lane that indicates the current state of the work-item) to which you want to add.
+Add a card on the board to indicate tasks, and then move it to the next column as you complete your part of the work.
+To quickly add a card, right-click anywhere in the column (i.e. lane that indicates the current state of the workitem) to which you want to add.
 Select Add Card in the shortcut menu.
 In the card placeholder, select the card type and then type a card title and press ENTER.

 The card appears in the lane with the card carousel showing default values for mandatory card attributes such as Priority, Class of Service, and Size.
 Click the card title to edit values and add other details.
-Type the description of the card in a maximum up to 4000 characters.
+Type the description of the card in a maximum of up to 60000 characters.
 You can use the formatting toolbar for text editing that provides basic features, including adding URLs and inserting images.
 Provide values for card attributes such as Due Date, Estimate, and so on.
 The estimate can be entered for a Card in days/hours/story points (as selected in preference).
 You can use this estimate to track the progress of deliverables in a CFD and Throughput chart.

 To assign different card owners, click the Avatar box showing name and profile, and select the team members that you want to assign to that card by selecting them.
 You can select all the users in one go by clicking the Select All option.
 You can also select the lane to which you want to add the card.
 You can even select Backlog to add the card to the backlog if you do not want to work on it currently.
 If you miss selecting a lane when adding a card, the card will be added to the first lane on the board by default.
 You can change it later if you need to.